Leaving Connect Care (Off-boarding)

 There are specific Connect Care off-boarding tasks that leaving prescribers must attend to.
-The leaving prescriber must ensure that the Connect Care In Basket is assigned to another responsible provider or group, that Provider Team relationships have been updated (affecting patient lists), a Phone Book correction is submitted, Secure Chat settings are updated and email notifications are activated.
+Clinic managers and Medical Affairs can assist with many tasks.
+However, the leaving prescriber should ensure that the Connect Care In Basket is assigned to another responsible provider or group, that Provider Team relationships have been updated (affecting patient lists), a Phone Book correction is submitted, Secure Chat settings are updated, Therapy Plan and Protocol responsibilities have been reassigned, and email notifications are activated.
+These actions are further explained:

 Inactive User Deactivation